uk-gov-mirror/companieshouse.node-web-starter/README.md

 Node version manager allows you to install multiple versions side by side on the host machine.

-Once you have that installed, you will need to install the dependencies (locally) and [GulpJS](https://gulpjs.com) (globally).
-This task runner is used to compile the [Sass](https://sass-lang.com) used in the GovUK Frontend.
+Once you have that installed, you will need to install the dependencies (locally).

     npm i
-    npm install gulp-cli -g

 ### Running the server

 There are two ways to run the server in development.
 You run it in normal mode;

     npm start

 Or, automatically reload the server once you make changes to source code;

     npm start:watch